 4. Set Up Your Web Chat Bots

-On the Web Chat configuration page, you’ll see three Bots listed: Answer, Identity, and CSAT.
+On the Web Chat configuration page, you’ll see three Bots listed: the Answer Bot, the Identity Bot, and the CSAT Bot.

 The Answer Bot will automatically suggest relevant, published FAQs to end users based on their messages.
 After suggesting the FAQs, the Bot will ask the end user if they still need Agent assistance.